SandraKla/MRI_Analysis/README.md

 runGitHub("MRI_Analysis", "SandraKla")
 ```

-###All required packages are downloaded when starting this app or imported if they already exist.
-For more information about the required packages use the Wiki.###
+All required packages must be downloaded before starting this app.
+For more information about the required packages use the [Wiki](https://github.com/SandraKla/MRI_Analysis/wiki).